 Spelling- We will continue to revise the long vowel sounds.
 We will be using syllables to help spell new words.
 We will also be looking at words that sound the same (Homophones) but have different spellings and using the suffixes ful, ly and ness.

-- To punctuate sentences with a capital letter and a full stop.
+- To punctuate sentences with a capital letter, full stops, commas and speech marks.

-Mental/Oral –We will be continuing to revise number bonds to 20 and we will be using this to help our mental strategies for addition and subtraction.
-We will be revising doubles and halves of numbers up to 50 and we will be developing counting in patterns of 2s, 5s and 10s and learning all our Times Tables
+Mental/Oral –We will be revising doubles and halves of numbers up to 100 and we will be developing counting in patterns of 2s, 5s and 10s and learning all our Times Tables

 Shape, Space and Measures

 We will be learning to measure, using nonstandard and standard measurements, this will include capacity and mass( weight) We will spend some time working on symmetry and angles.

 - Column addition / Subtraction

 - Reasoning – working on 2 step real life problems.